This Day In Writing History

 Siddhartha is a novel based on the true story of a young Indian boy - a prince called Siddhartha - who renounces his title and wealth, and goes on a spiritual journey where he achieves enlightenment and becomes the Buddha.
 Siddhartha was adapted as a feature film in 1972, directed by Conrad Rooks and starring Shashi Kapoor as Siddhartha.
-It was photographed by the legendary cinematographer Sven Nykvist.
+It was shot by the legendary Swedish cinematographer, Sven Nykvist.

 In 1923, Hermann Hesse became a Swiss citizen.
 He married Swiss singer Ruth Wenger, but the marriage was never stable.
 Hesse continued to write.
 In 1927, he published another classic novel, Steppenwolf.
 The novel is a manuscript written by its main character, a writer named Harry Haller.
 Haller is a sad and withdrawn man - emotionally, spiritually, and physically ill, who aimlessly wanders about the city where he lives.
 One day, he receives a pamphlet whose text addresses him by name and provides an uncannily accurate description of him as a "wolf of the steppes," embroiled in a struggle between his spiritual and animalistic natures.